silviadebussi/silviadebussi/README.md

 ## Hi there 👋

 I'm **Silvia Debussi**, a passionate backend developer with expertise in Java, Python (Django), Spring Framework, and SQL for data management.
-I love solving complex problems and building scalable, efficient backend systems.

 ### 🛠️ Tech Stack & Skills
 - [Java]
 - [Spring]